Colorado

 Maximum Security Deposit

 Security deposits are limited to two months’ rent.
-Landlords/property managers may collect an additional refundable deposit of up to $300 for pets.
+Landlords/property managers may also charge a refundable pet deposit of up to $300.

 Holding & Interest Requirements